An-enderman/Color-Manipulator/README.md

 # Color Manipulator
-tis program that i made in haxeflixel is a color manipulator, allows you to -mix colors(two for now)
+this program that i(An-enderman) made in haxeflixel, is a color manipulator, allows you to -mix colors(two at once for now)
 -invert colors(WIP)
 -extract color shades(WIP)

+I made this program for fun.